-This flatiron steak in world’s best marinade was my first time to make flatiron steak and one of the internet’s most popular marinade recipes.
+This flatiron steak in world’s best marinade was my first time to make flatiron steak AND the marinade that makes huge claims.
+Results?
+Read on!

 This recipe for flatiron steak in world’s best marinade was my first attempt at making both flatiron steak and the marinade that claim’s to be the very best.
 Here’s how my experiment turned out!